futufeld/avoidance-benchmarks/README.md

 ## Running the benchmarks

-The software depends on [Serde](https://github.com/serde-rs/serde) for encoding its output and makes use of _serde_macros_.
-Therefore, it must be compiled with Rust nightly because Rust stable does not yet support compiler plugins.
+The software uses compiler plugins and therefore depends on the nightly version of the Rust compiler.